Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 And finally, look at your hobbies and interests.
 What skills have you learned on the side?

-Then, think about people who might want this, AKA your target audience.
 What’s your niche business?
 Relationship coaching for men?
 Career coaching for executives?
 Brand consulting for creative businesses?

-I recommend you get started in a niche you know instead of something you’re passionate about.
+However, I recommend you get started in a niche you know instead of something you’re passionate about.

 Why?
 Because if you go for something you’re passionate about but don’t have experience in, it’ll take you a long time to get to a point where your clients will trust you with their business.